 What damages are sought?

 Damages sought under the FLSA include back overtime wages, an equal amount of liquidated damages, and interest for each violation.
-The FLSA provides for liquidated damages in an amount equal to the back pay owed and allows claims going back three years from when someone affirmatively joins the case by filing a Consent to Sue form.
+The FLSA provides for liquidated damages in an amount equal to the back pay owed and allows claims going back three years from when someone affirmatively joins the case.
 Damages for the California state law claims include back overtime pay and prejudgment interest for each violation and allows claims going back four years from the Complaint.
 Under the FLSA and California overtime laws, a losing defendant is required to pay for the workers’ attorneys’ fees and costs.
-You must send us a signed Consent to Sue form to bring your federal wage and hour claims in this action.

 How far back can claims be made?

-Under the FLSA, you are entitled to make claims for the period extending back three years from the date your Consent to Sue form is filed in Court.
+Under the FLSA, you are entitled to make claims for the period extending back three years from the date you join the case.
 C.R.
-England may argue that its violations were not willful and that the claims should only be limited to a two-year period preceding the filing of your Consent to Sue form.
+England may argue that its violations were not willful and that the claims should only be limited to a two-year period.
 This two or three year period is called the “statute of limitations.”
 The California state wage claims have a different statute of limitations that goes back four years from the date the complaint was filed in Court.